How Much Debt Do I Need to File Chapter 7 Bankruptcy?

 Alternatives to Chapter 7 Bankruptcy

-Some downsides of Chapter 7 are:
+Some downsides of Chapter 7 bankruptcy:

 • You could lose most of your personal property.